coderamitamar/MyCode/README.md

 # myCCode
-C programs done by me
+C programs done by me.
 This repository is only made for storing c programs done by me